 The 'holding constant' feature will help you count unique user-property pairs, instead of unique users.
 By holding a property constant, you're telling the the funnel chart to show you users who converted with the same property value on all funnel events.
 Because the chart counts unique user-property pairs, a user can be counted more than once in this funnel chart view if they have triggered the funnel events with different property values.

 You can only hold constant with an event property if it applies to all the events in the funnel analysis.

 If I create a cohort via Microscope in a funnel chart, will it be static?

 Cohorts created directly from Microscope on a Funnel Analysis chart will be dynamic if only events were added to the chart.
 If the chart utilizes the "holding constant", "broken down by", or any inline cohorting, then the cohort will be static.

 What is the difference between Any vs New users?

-If "their first day" is selected in the above example, then the chart will only count a user as converted if they completed the funnel within 1 day of being New in Amplitude.
+If their first day is selected in the above example, the chart will only count a user as converted if they completed the funnel within one day of triggering their first event in Amplitude.

-The default Conversion Funnel Analysis chart counts unique users, so a single user can only appear in the chart once, while the Conversion Over Time Funnel chart can count a user in multiple data points.
+By default, the conversion Funnel Analysis chart counts unique users.
+This means a single user can only appear in the chart once.
+However, the Conversion Over Time funnel chart can count a user in multiple data points.

-For example, let's say you have a user who performed Step 1 of your funnel on Jan 1, Jan 5, and Jan 20 and performed Step 2 of the funnel on Jan 2, and Jan 6.
-In a Conversion Funnel chart (dates Jan 1-31), the user would be considered 100% converted because they completed the funnel steps within those dates.
-In a Conversion Over Time Funnel chart, the user would be considered 100% converted for Jan 1 and Jan 5, but 0% converted on Jan 20.
-Thus the conversion rate for Jan 20th may be lower than what you see in the regular Conversion chart.
+For example, imagine you have a user who triggered Step 1 of your funnel on January 1, January 5, and January 20, and then triggered Step 2 of the funnel on January 2 and January 6.
+In a Conversion Funnel chart (with a date range of January 1-31), the user would be considered 100% converted because they completed the funnel steps within those dates.
+In a Conversion Over Time Funnel chart, the user would be considered 100% converted for January 1 and January 5, but 0% converted on January 20.
+Therefore, the conversion rate for January 20th may be lower than what you see in the regular conversion chart.